Road network in Tamil Nadu: IT Expressway

-Road Stretch from Madhya Kailash in Adyar to Mahabalipuram in Kanchipuram district which in turn connects with the East Coast Road is called Rajiv Gandhi Salai or IT Expressway.
-TNRDC developed this road stretch in two phases with widening of Madhya Kailash to Siruseri road stretch to six lanes in first phase and widening of Siruseri to Mamallapuram of road stretch I second phase.
+The road stretch from Madhya Kailash in Adyar to Mahabalipuram in Kanchipuram district, which in turn connects with the East Coast Road, is called the Rajiv Gandhi Salai or IT Expressway.
+TNRDC developed this road stretch in two phases with widening of Madhya Kailash to Siruseri road stretch to six lanes in the first phase and widening of Siruseri to Mamallapuram of road stretch I in the second phase.

-Ennore-Manali Road Improvement Project (EMRIP)
+Ennore-Manali Road Improvement Project

-Ennore–Manali Road Improvement Project was developed by a special purpose vehicle formed by National Highways Authority of India (NHAI), Chennai Port Trust (CPT), Ennore Port Limited (EPL) and Tamil Nadu Government (GoTN) at a cost of Rs 600 crore.
+The Ennore–Manali Road Improvement Project (EMRIP) was developed by a special purpose vehicle formed by National Highways Authority of India (NHAI), Chennai Port Trust (CPT), Ennore Port Limited (EPL) and Tamil Nadu Government (GoTN) at a cost of Rs 600 crore.
 The project was announced by the State Government in 1998 to cover industrial hotspots of north Chennai such as Manali Oil Refinery Road, Tiruvottiyur–Ponneri-Panchetti (TPP) Road, Ennore Expressway and northern portion of the Inner Ring Road from Madhavaram to Manali.